Maxfire/DockerOpigno/readme.md

-# Basic Docker distribution Opigno 8.x-1.3
+# Basic Docker distribution Opigno LMS 2.2

 To install it just run: